 - Compared with matched children who were in center-based programs, Head Start children performed better on social measures and had fewer attention problems and negative behaviors (Zhai et al., 2011).

-- Head Start children in foster care or other non-parental have stronger relationships with teachers than peers who did not participate in Head Start (Lipscomb et al., 2013).
+- Head Start children in foster care or other non-parental care have stronger relationships with teachers than peers who did not participate in Head Start (Lipscomb et al., 2013).

 - Researchers in Oregon have designed an 8-week intervention for Head Start children and their parents that has impacts on selective attention visible on brain scans, bringing children to a typically functioning level and strengthening parents' skills as well (Neville et al., 2013).

 Health and Wellness

 - Mortality rates for 5- to 9-year-old children who had attended Head Start are 33 to 50 percent lower than the rates for comparable children who were not enrolled in Head Start (Ludwig & Miller, 2007).